 Still called Leslie Spit by locals, this area has a fascinating history.
 The natural park was created by construction crews tossing brick, concrete and other rubble along a road jutting out into the lake.
 It didn’t take long for nature to take over and it has now been designated as an Environmentally Significant Area and an Important Bird Area.
 The area provides critical habitat for wildlife and unique recreation opportunities minutes from downtown Toronto.

-As you might expect from a name like High Park, it’s pretty impressive.
 Best known with the Instagram for its springtime cherry blossom blooming, there are plenty of quiet areas where you can feel far from the madding crowd.
 You can walk all the way from Bloor to the lake or take a long stroll around Grenadier Pond.

 Don Mills/North York